Elys0004/Automated-Chess-Played-Robotic-Arm/README.md

 * Repository for Intermediate Group 3 to build code!

-# Chess-played Robotic Arm
+# Automated Chess-played Robotic Arm
 ## Project Description
-In this project, chess-played robotic arm was build to compete and play against human physically so that the player can achieve the real experience even when playing it individually.
+In this project, automated chess-played robotic arm was build to compete and play against human physically so that the player can achieve the real experience even when playing it individually.
 We decided to go for full-simulation of chess-played robotic arm as a proof of concept which could be potentially being further develop into the real physical chess-played robotic arm.

-Here is the overview of the chess-played robotic arm with the chessboard
+Here is the overview of the automated chess-played robotic arm with the chessboard

   <img width="668" alt="Screenshot 2021-11-15 023345" src="https://user-images.githubusercontent.com/90337307/141793068-183b7bc0-cba9-4543-8491-d9807de30003.png">

-The robot is build from scratch and it is made possible thank you to the combination and help of various open source contributor.
+This automated chess-played robotic arm is build from scratch with the help from various open source contributor.
 Although we might not be able to achieve the perfect chess-played robotic arm, we hope that this could help others as well.

 Below we will discuss briefly each part of the Chess-played robotic arm.
 Further details will be discussed inside the folder together with the issue that we encounter that could be improve further.